EZ-Walk/marketsense-event-stream/docs/research-analysis.md

 ## Current UI Learnings

-The SPA evolved through a few visual prototypes, and the only stable elements that survived are:
+The SPA evolved through a few visual prototypes, and the stable features include:

-- **Supabase connectivity** – fetching from `staff_room_events` is solid, and the slider still controls how often new rows are polled.
+- **Multi-table Supabase connectivity** – the app now supports connecting to multiple tables (`staff_room_events`, `temp_events`, `events`, `trello_events`) via a source selector modal.
+- **FIFO Queue Processing** – events are fetched in ascending timestamp order (oldest first) and tracked in localStorage to prevent re-processing.
 - **Source → Gate → Drain** – the conceptual layout works even without complex animation, so it is preserved as the core metaphor.
 - **Authentication + state controls** – the mock API key flow, plus the login/logout buttons, act as the minimal UX layer.
+- **Consumption rate slider** – still controls how often new rows are polled from the database.

 ### Anti-Patterns to Remember